-- Given the size of the Company, no internal audit function exists at this time. - Given the size of the Company, the board will strive to include a majority of independent board members on the audit committee and on the nomination and remuneration committee, but may deviate from such a majority of independents on such committees if, in the reasonable opinion of the board, a different composition can bring more relevant experience and expertise to such committee.
-For the first 8 months of 2011, the audit committee was only composed of one independent director who is also the chairman of the committee. - Although, according to the 2009 Code, Non-Executive Directors should not be entitled to performance-related remuneration such as bonuses, stock related long-term incentive schemes, fringe benefits or pension benefits, the Board of Directors is however of opinion that, for a company of the size of MDxHealth, it may be necessary to issue warrants to Non-Executive Directors, with a view to attracting directors with the relevant expertise and experience.
-All Non-Executive independent directors nominated before the May 2011 annual general shareholders' meeting have been awarded warrants.
+- Given the size of the Company, no internal audit function exists at this time. - Although, according to the 2009 Code, Non-Executive Directors should not be entitled to performance-related remuneration such as bonuses, stock related long-term incentive schemes, fringe benefits or pension benefits, the Board of Directors is however of opinion that, for a company of the size of MDxHealth, it may be necessary to issue warrants to Non-Executive Directors, with a view to attracting directors with the relevant expertise and experience.
+All Non-Executive independent directors nominated before the May 2012 annual general shareholders' meeting have been awarded warrants.

-3.6.
-CONFLICTS OF INTEREST AND RELATED PARTIES
+3.6 CONFLICTS OF INTEREST AND RELATED PARTIES